Dried flowers can be preserved using various drying methods.

-This picture shows lavender bunches drying in a barn in Provence.
+This picture shows lavender bunches drying in a barn.
 The bunches are tied upside down to a drying rack until dry.
-Drying under cover in a barn is one method also employed in the UK, where spoilage by damp air and rain is a significant factor.
+Drying under cover in a barn is one method employed in the UK, where spoilage by damp air and rain is a significant factor.
 In sunnier climes, however, drying outside is the norm.

 Dried rose petals from Pakistan, India and Iran may be laid out in the open air on giant sheets or tables to dry naturally.

 In the UK, industrial drying methods may also employ the use of a drying floor, for example for dried lavender, where the circulation of warm air aids the drying process, and prevents the build up of moulds and other damp-loving organisms.